pryv/service-core/docs/api.md

 Series are collections of homogenous data points.
 They should be used instead of events where the structure of the data doesn't change and you expect a high volume of data at possibly high speeds (O(1Hz)).

+To store a data series in Pryv, you first create an event that has the type "series:X".
+The created series will store many values that all have the type X. Then you can start adding data to the series.

 Each data point in a series has a `"timestamp"` field containing the timestamp for the data point.
 For [types](http://api.pryv.com/event-types/#directory) that store a single value (like "mass/kg") they contain a single additional field called `"value"`.
 Types that contain multiple fields (like "position/wgs84") will possibly have many fields, whose name can be inferred from the [type reference](http://api.pryv.com/event-types/#position).
 In the above example ("position/wgs84") there would be the fields `"latitude"`, `"longitude"` and possibly one of the optional fields `"altitude"`, `"horizontalAccuracy"`, `"verticalAccuracy"`, `"speed"`, `"bearing"`.

 Series data can be encoded in transit in one of the following data formats.